-'The lonely place' where this action occurs is a symbol of our own longing to be filled, our yearning to belong.
-Jesus welcomes all who come and he cures those in need of healing.
+'The lonely place' in which the events of the text occur symbolises our own longing to be filled, our yearning to belong.
+Jesus welcomes all who come, and he cures those in need of healing.
 For Christians, the Eucharist satisfies all the needs of those who come to the table of the Lord.
 They are fed and nourished by the Body and Blood of Christ.